DirtyHairy/async-mutex/README.md

 The semaphore is released and the result rejected if an exception occurs during execution of the callback.

+`runExclusive` accepts an optional argument `weight`.
+Specifying a `weight` will decrement the semaphore by the specified value, and the callback will only be invoked once the semaphore's value greater or equal to `weight`.

 ### Manual locking / releasing